-There are also an increasing number of elderly people living on their own, increasing the demand for specific elderly care.
+There are also an increasing number of elderly people living on their own, increasing the demand for specific elder care.

 Ageing is not inevitably associated with failing health, but many elderly people are living with one or more long-term medical conditions, and for a significant number, advancing age brings complications and failing health.

-There are three key things that you need to look at when some one approaches old age.
+There are three key things that you need to look at when someone approaches needing elder care.
 These are:

 – Making a Will – Having a Will will ensure that your wishes are carried through and that your assets go where you want them to go.
 If you do not have a Will, the government will decide what to do with your money.
 Read more here.

 – Get a Lasting Power of Attorney – It is essential that you think about who you want to help make decisions on your behalf, in case you are not fit enough to make them.